adrelanos/Whonix-documentation/FAQ.md

 * no timely security updates
 * not persistent
 * not flexible enough
-* anonymity orientated Live CD's often have their own Tor enforcement included, which would lead into a [Tor over Tor](https://trac.torproject.org/projects/tor/wiki/doc/TorifyHOWTO#ToroverTor) scenario
+* anonymity orientated Live CD/DVD's often have their own Tor enforcement included, which would lead into a [Tor over Tor](https://trac.torproject.org/projects/tor/wiki/doc/TorifyHOWTO#ToroverTor) scenario

 # Why should I (not) trust Whonix? #
 See [Trust] for a long answer.